fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Kaloxite Ore' %}

-*Where:* Mined from Kaloxite Nodes in the Inner Caves.
+*Where:* Mined from Kaloxite Nodes in the Inner Caves, and produced by the waterfall drill in the Lower Caves.

 Distinguishable from [Kalynite](#kalynite-ore) by its slight blueish tint, and the fact that it also produces [Oxite](#oxite) when you [smelt](#basic-smelter) it.